-I was marveling at the view of Lake Kivu and the Congolese city of Bukavu from the balcony of my room.
+From the balcony, I marveled at the view of Lake Kivu and the Congolese city of Bukavu.
 I had spent the night in the church-owned Centre Diocesain de Pastorale Inshuti.
 Rusizi people refer to this investment as simply Pastorale.

-Back to Rusizi port, a group of young men were unloading crates and crates of beer from MV Denise.
-The consignment was shipped from Rubavu.
-MV Nathalie on the other hand was being stuffed with bags and bags of cement.
+A group of young men were unloading crates and crates of beer from MV Denise.
+The consignment had been shipped from Rubavu.
+MV Nathalie, on the other hand, was being stuffed with bags and bags of cement.
 The latter was scheduled to set sail in a couple of hours.

-When volcanic eruptions formed the Virunga massif many years ago, Lake Kivu’s northern outlet toward Lake Albert was blocked.
-As a result, the level of its surface rose and eventually the water surged over the edge.
+When volcanic eruptions formed the Virunga Massif many years ago, Lake Kivu’s northern outlet towards Lake Albert was blocked.
+As a result, the level of its surface rose and, eventually, the water surged over the edge.
 New altitude levels on the northern part of the lake reversed the flow of its outlet.

-Rusizi River flows southwards toward Lake Tanganyika, spanning the distance of 117 kilometers.
+Rusizi River flows towards Lake Tanganyika, spanning the distance of 117 kilometers.
 Its steepest gradient can be seen within the first 40 kilometers of its course.
 Along the way, it forms part of the border between Rwanda and the DRC.
 Farther downstream, it borders Burundi and the DRC.